leesangjun1903/Reinforcement-Learning/papers/readme.md

 ## Algorithms
 - MCTS : Towards a Characterisation of Monte-Carlo Tree Search Performance in Different Games
 - Learning Simulation Control in General Game-Playing Agents
+- N-Grams and the Last-Good-Reply Policy Applied in General Game Playing